bvincent1/rngrngrng/book/chapter2.md

 from behind the corner to peer around the corner for the target building.

 The street was flanked with rows of skinny midsize rises, each about 3 to 5 floors high.
 The street itself was bare except for a few scraps of trash littering the steps of the various rises.
-There were no cars, and no people.
-The rain had pushed everyone to leave for shelter.
-Thin gaps separated the buildings, that Arthur was certain concealed tired and restless people, waiting for fairer weather, or helpless victims to pass.
-He checked the address again and confirmed that the target lived on the 3rd floor of the middle building across from him.
-The room number meant that the target lived on the end, but he couldn't tell which end that meant.
-He pulled out his phone and messaged Rikki "Which corner of the building are they in?", and then pocketed his phone instead of waiting for a reply.
+There were no cars, and no people which felt a bit odd.
+The rain had probably pushed everyone to leave for shelter.
+Thin gaps separated the buildings, that Arthur was certain concealed tired and restless people, waiting for fairer weather, or for helpless victims to pass.
+He checked the address again and confirmed that 'Lili' lived on the 3rd floor of the middle building across from him.
+He pulled out his phone and messaged Rikki "Which room is hers?
+Perspective from the outside front of the building", and then pocketed his phone instead of waiting for a reply.
 He turned around and made for the back of the building opposite his target.

 He knew he didn't stand a chance of getting in the front, but he was counting on the element of surprise for this plan he was quickly making up as he went along.
 Cutting through the alley he counted until he arrived at the rear of the